ely-as/django-envconfig/README.md

      environment variable.

 If you are using a PostgreSQL backend you do not need to set `DATABASES`.
-You can simply set PostgreSQL environment variables - the minimum is `PGDATABASE` See the
+You can simply set PostgreSQL environment variables - the minimum is `PGDATABASE`.
+See the
 [PostgreSQL docs](https://www.postgresql.org/docs/current/libpq-envars.html)
 for the full list of envvars.
 This way the same environment can be used when